 Introduced with the major update "Anniversary Update","Windows Subsystem for Linux "has become a basic feature of"Creators Fall Update".
-Through Windows Subsystem for Linux, users can install and run Ubuntu and openSUSE Linux distributions on Windows 10 operating systems.
-Soon Microsoft will also introduce Fedora support.
-A highly appreciated distribution of developers and Linux system administrators.
+Via "Windows Subsystem for Linux ”users can install and run Linux Ubuntu and openSUSE distributions on operating systems Windows 10.
+Microsoft will soon introduce support for Fedora.
+A highly regarded distribution by Linux system developers and administrators.

-These Linux distributions installed on Windows 10 also have some limitations.
-The biggest limitation is the lack of the graphical interface.
+These Linux distributions installed on Windows 10 they also have some limitations.
+The biggest limitation is the lack of a graphical interface.
 You will only be able to run command lines in Bash.
 Command-line shells.
-That's why the feature was originally called "Bash on Ubuntu on Windows"But after adding other distributions such as openSUSE Leap and SUSE Enterprise Server, the name was changed to "Windows Subsystem for Linux ”.
-In the near future, Microsoft will also be able to install a version of Fedora distribution.
+That's why the feature was originally called "Bash on Ubuntu Windows", But after the addition of other distributions such as openSUSE Leap and SUSE Enterprize Server, the name has been changed to "Windows Subsystem for Linux ”.
+In the near future Microsoft will also allow you to install a version of Fedora distribution.

-How to install Linux Ubuntu, openSUSE Leap or SUSE Enterprise Server on Windows 10
+How to install Linux Ubuntu, openSUSE Leap or SUSE EnterServer socket eg Windows 10

-1. Open Control Panel> Programs → click on “Turn Windows features on or off ”→ in the dialog box that opens, tick "Windows Subsystem for Linux ”
+1. Open Control Panel> Programs → click on “Turn Windows features on or off ”→ in the dialog that opens, check“Windows Subsystem for Linux ”

-5. Select Ubuntu, then click "Get the apps"And"Get"To start the process download Linux Ubuntu and install on Windows 10.
+5. Select Ubuntu, then click "Get the apps"And"Get"To start the process download Ubuntu Linux and install on Windows 10.

 6. At the end of the process, go to Start and open "Ubuntu".
 Wait until the installation process finishes and set the user / password for the new system.